SHORTLIST

 Welcome to Hobart

-The Tasmanian capital of Hobart may be small in size, but it’s big in attractions, as you’ll discover this afternoon.
+The Tasmanian capital of Hobart may be small in size, but it’s big in attractions, as you’ll discover this afternoon on a city tour.
 Put your destination into perspective from the summit of Mt.
 Nelson, offering endless vistas over Australia’s southernmost city.
-View the charming Georgian cottages of Battery Point and explore the cobbled streets and convict built warehouses along Salamanca Place, the backdrop of epic Saturday markets.
-Visit the waterfront area including Constitution Dock where the yachts finish when competing in the annual Sydney to Hobart race, and take a stroll in the second oldest Botanical Gardens in Australia with its amazing collection of plants from around the world.
+View the charming Georgian cottages of Battery Point and convict-built warehouses along Salamanca Place, the backdrop of epic Saturday markets.
+Gaze over boats at Constitution Dock - this where yachts finish when competing in the annual Sydney to Hobart race, and take a stroll in the second oldest Botanical Gardens in Australia with its amazing collection of plants from around the world.
+Tonight, join your Travel Director for a Welcome Dinner.

 Hobart - Strahan